ohnojono/Amazing/README.md

 ####Control
 The game should be built to iOS to play, it requires use of the accelerometer to control the player/ball.

+For testing in game view you can use [Unity Remote 4](https://itunes.apple.com/gb/app/unity-remote-4/id871767552?mt=8).

 ####Feature ideas

 * **Timer** *add countdown to create immediacy*